funwithagents/nao-mcp/README.md

 - if you don’t have a Nao robot or if your current setup is not compatible with the available qi pacakges, you can run the MCP server with a “fake” robot ⇒ all the MCP tools will be available for execution, they will just do nothing real.
     - run the server in “fake” robot mode :  `python server.py --fake-robot`

+> [!IMPORTANT]
+> The version of LibQi (on which the communication with Nao is based) that is currently used, is a bit unstable.
+Sometimes, the initialization of the communication fails and it is not possible to retry in the same process.
+> In this case, an error log is displayed and the MCP server is not started.
+The only solution is to restart the python script, hoping that LibQi will finally manage to connect.
+> Sorry about that, let's hope we will be able to fix or workaround this at some point !

 ## Usage with Claude Desktop

 As any MCP server, you can add it to Claude Desktop.
 To do so, you will need to add it to your `claude_desktop_config.json` file.